-Two capacity building trainings focusing on NAUTILOS marine technology, ocean health and the ESPCE strategy will directly lead to an increase in research capacity by training early career scientists and also distributing e-learning courses to a much larger audience.
+Two capacity building trainings focusing on NAUTILOS marine technology, ocean health and the ESPCE strategy are planned, directly leading to an increase in research capacity by training early career scientists and also distributing e-learning courses to a much larger audience.

 Activity 8: Exploitation and Impact

 NAUTILOS Exploitation Strategy ensures the long-term availability of cost-effective sensors and the sustainability of the concepts developed within NAUTILOS.
-An exploitation plan, including an exploitation roadmap, will be drafted to identify and describe all key exploitable results (KERs) of NAUTILOS and propose an exploitation strategy for each.
+An exploitation plan, including an exploitation roadmap, is drafted to identify and describe all key exploitable results (KERs) of NAUTILOS and propose an exploitation strategy for each.

-A NAUTILOS task force, led by the Technological and Innovation Manager, will be appointed at the 2nd half of the project to identify parties interested in the marine technologies, models, data, methodology and know how accumulated during NAUTILOS.
+A NAUTILOS task force, led by the Technological and Innovation Manager, has been appointed in the 2nd half of the project to identify parties interested in the marine technologies, models, data, methodology and know how accumulated during NAUTILOS.

 Activity 9: Citizen Science Experiments

-Two-way knowledge transfer between the science and the community will be enabled via 5 citizen science campaigns demonstrating NAUTILOS instrumentation thus ensuring an impactful outcome, increased awareness and much better understanding of community needs and priorities.
+Two-way knowledge transfer between science and community is enabled via 5 citizen science campaigns demonstrating NAUTILOS instrumentation thus ensuring an impactful outcome, increased awareness and improved understanding of community needs and priorities.

-- Temperature, salinity and chlorophyll sensors will be provided to diving associations for measuring and recording different environmental parameters.
+Temperature, salinity and chlorophyll sensors are provided to diving associations for measuring and recording different environmental parameters.

-- А cost effective sampler and a fluorescence sensor will be developed for micro-plastics detection and quantification.
+А cost effective sampler and a fluorescence sensor are developed for micro-plastics detection and quantification.

-- А smartphone micro-plastic NIR scanner device will be developed as a citizen science tool for imaging, collecting, identifying, and characterising plastic contaminants in the marine environment.
-Citizen scientists will be able to download such data at regular intervals and upload them to a dedicated online platform serving also as a visual database of collected data (creation of thematic maps).
+А smartphone micro-plastic NIR scanner device is developed as a citizen science tool for imaging, collecting, identifying, and characterising plastic contaminants in the marine environment.
+Citizen scientists are enabled to download such data at regular intervals and upload them to a dedicated online platform serving also as a visual database of collected data (creation of thematic maps).

 Activity 10: Synergies with ESPCE